 Provides macroeconomic and financial time series data on China (including subnational).
 Contains a wide range of data on topics including national accounts, government and public finance, demographic and labor markets, inflation, foreign trade, foreign direct investment, financial markets, and data on a variety of industry sectors.

-Additional yearbooks can be found in the East Asian Library.
-The online yearbook collection ends in 2011.
-For 2012+, use the China Statistical Bureau Website (must use in Internet Explorer) or China Statistical Yearbooks Database (CNKI) (see entry above).
-Select geo-coded data is contained in the Geo-Explorer I component.
+Many yearbooks can be found in the East Asian Library.
+Also the China Statistical Bureau Website (must use in Internet Explorer).

 |India||States of India||